Find Affordable College Courses

 Union, NJ

-Kean University came in at #7 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools in New Jersey ranking.
-Kean is a fairly large public school located in the large suburb of Union.
+Kean University ranked #7 on this year’s Most Popular Public Health Bachelor’s Degree Schools in New Jersey list.
+Kean is a fairly large public school located in the suburb of Union.

 Women make up 88% of the public health majors at the school.